-The South Australian Government is committed opening up a number of reservoirs across South Australia that will provide for range of recreational activities.
+The South Australian Government is committed to opening up a number of reservoirs across South Australia that will provide for range of recreational activities.
 This includes reservoirs in the state’s mid-north, Eyre Peninsula, Mount Lofty Ranges, Kangaroo Island and Happy Valley.

 Reservoirs offer the opportunity to become a destination for kayaking, canoeing, sailing and fishing.
 Connecting reservoir land with adjoining park land will enable the creation of new extended walking and cycling trails as well as camping opportunities.